frink-okn/graph-descriptions/dream-kg/classes/SdohAdministrativeArea.md

 - or you can delete the todos
 - if you think the class is perfect.
 notes:
-- There are 39 instances of this class.
+- Class with 39 occurences.
 examples:
-- value: dreamkg:zip/19153
+- value: dreamkg:zip/19013
 from_schema: dream-kg
 slots:
 - sdoh_identifier